Research Projects

 Laser-Timed Burst Swimming Tunnel

-Burst swimming performance — the capacity for short, explosive anaerobic locomotion — is critical for predator escape and prey capture in fish.
+Burst swimming performance, characterized as short, explosive anaerobic locomotion, is critical for predator escape and prey capture in fish.
 Yet methods for measuring it precisely and at scale have been lacking.
 I designed, built, and tested a Raspberry Pi-powered laser-timed burst swimming tunnel that allows rapid, precise quantification of multiple anaerobic performance traits across species and temperatures.

 Methods Paper (PDF) → Application: McInturf et al. 2022 (PDF) → Full Device Profile →